 If zero bias were applied to this same structure, resonant tunneling would still be possible, but would be bidirectional.
-That is, at zero bias the energy levels in 25 two adjacent wells will line up, but electrons will tunnel from the first well to the second well just as fast as they tunnel from the second well to the first well.
-Note, however, that if half as much bias as shown in FIG. 2 is applied, resonant tunneling will be forbidden (at suffi- 30 most convenient well dimensions.
-A more realistic enciently low temperature) and only inelastic tunneling if permissible.
+That is, at zero bias the energy levels in 30 two adjacent wells will line up, but electrons will tunnel from the first well to the second well just as fast as they tunnel from the second well to the first well.
+Note, however, that if half as much bias as shown in FIG. 2 is applied, resonant tunneling will be forbidden (at suffi- 35 ciently low temperature) and only inelastic tunneling is permissible.
 In this bias condition, as shown in FIG. 3, an electron can make a transition from a state in well one to an lower lying state in well two only if a scattering event also occurs, as discussed above.
-Thus, at small 35 dimensions, the frequency of inelastic transitions is limited by the density of available scattering sites.
-However, the density of scattering sites is in effect an areal density, since it arises primarily from surface states rather than from bulk defects or particles within the 40 crystal lattice.
+Thus, at small 40 dimensions, the frequency of inelastic transitions is limited by the density of available scattering sites.
+However, the density of scattering sites is in effect an areal density, since it arises primarily from surface states rather than from bulk defects or particles within the 45 crystal lattice.
 Thus, since the limiting factor is a areal density of defects, the inelastic tunneling current is relatively insensitive to the distance between wells.
-This means that, for good quality material, as the dimensions are scaled the resonant tunneling current increases tre- 45 time for tunneling.
-Thus, after a lower level has been mendously, but the inelastic tunneling current does not increase much.
+This means that, for good quality material, as the dimensions are scaled the resonant tunneling current increases tre- 50 mendously, but the inelastic tunneling current does not increase much.

 The result of these phenomena is that the current-/voltage graph for tunneling between two wells looks approximately as seen in FIG. 4.
-That is, inelastic tun- 50 neling will supply a current which increases approximately exponentially with the applied voltage.
+That is, inelastic tun- 55 neling will supply a current which increases approximately exponentially with the applied voltage.
 Resonant tunneling will also supply at least one current peak added on to this curve, at a bias voltage where the energy levels of the wells line up.
-Thus, a regime of 55 substantial negative differential resistance is available, i.e. a millimeter diode with gain is available, as reported in Sollner et al., "Resonant Tunneling Through Quantum Wells at Frequency up to 2.5 THz," 43 Applied Physics Letters 588 (1983).
-(However, this article used 60 First, the input contact will fill all levels of the first well potential wells in which only one momentum component was discrete as discussed above.)
-Other background reference which set forth generally known physics of resonant tunneling are Chang et al., "Resonant Tunneling in Semiconductor Double Barriers," 24 65 Applied Physics Letters 593 (1974); Tsu et al., "Nonlinear Optical Response of Conduction Electrons in a Super Lattice," 19 Applied Physics Letters 246 (1971);

-Lebwohl et al., "Electrical Transport Properties in a Super Lattice," 41 Journal of Applied Physics 2664 (1970); and Vojak et al., "Low-temperature operation of Multiple Quantum-Well Al_xGa{1-x}As-GaAs P-n Hetero Structure Lasers Grown by a Metal Organic Chemical Vapor Diposition," 50 Journal of Applied Physics 5830 (1979).
+Thus, a regime of 60 substantial negative differential resistance is available, i.e. a millimeter diode with gain is available, as reported in Sollner et al., "Resonant Tunneling Through Quantum Wells at Frequency up to 2.5 THz," 43 Applied Physics Letters 588 (1983).
+(However, this article used 65 potential wells in which only one momentum component was discrete as discussed above.)
+Other background reference which set forth generally known physics of resonant tunneling are Change et al., "Resonant Tunneling in Semiconductor Double Barriers," 24 Applied Physics Letters 593 (1974); Tsu et al., "Nonlinear Optical Response of Conduction Electrons in a Super Lattice," 19 Applied Physics Letters 246 (1971); Lebwohl et al., "Electrical Transport Properties in a Super Lattice," 41 Journal of Applied Physics 2664 (1970); and Vojak et al., "Low-temperature operation of Multiple Ouantum-Well AlrGa1.rAs-GaAs P-n Hetical Vapor Disposition, "50 Journal of Applied Physics 5830 (1979).
 These five references are hereby incorporated by reference.
-(It should be noted that portions of the foregoing discussion merely reflect generally umably elsewhere, but other portions of the foregoing discussion are not generally known and do not reflect any understanding available in the prior art.)
+(It should be noted that portions of the foregoing discussion merely reflect geneally known physics, as reflected in these articles and pressumably elsewhere, but other portions of the foregoing discussion are not generally known and do not reflect any understanding available in the prior art.)